Owl Be Home for Christmas – Review

 Donna Andrews has written a series of cozy mysteries with names of birds in the titles.
 Owl Be Home for Christmas is the first we have read.
 It is entertaining and contains some of the things we especially like about the cozies.

-In such mysteries the victim is either extremely likeable—no one can understand why anyone would want to kill them—or extremely dislikeable—everyone is a suspect.
+In such mysteries the victims are either extremely likeable—no one can understand why anyone would want to kill them—or extremely dislikeable—everyone is a suspect.
 Owl Be Home for Christmas runs just under 300 pages, but the murder does not happen till a third of the way through the book.
 And even then, it may not be a murder as the death could be from natural causes.
 Still most readers of the genre realize about twenty pages in that Dr. Frogmore is doomed.

 Doctor Frogmore is one of about two hundred ornithologists attending a symposium or convention on the biology of owls.
 Most are associated with universities or other groups that include naturalists like National Geographic or the Audubon Society.
 They are meeting at a hotel and convention center in rural Caerphilly, Virginia, when they are socked in by a blizzard.
 No one can leave the hotel for days.
 The only person who arrives comes via snowmobile.